segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/migration.md

 > success ""
-> NOTE: Analytics-Swift supports running multiple instances of the analytics object, so it does not assume a singleton.
-However, if you’re migrating from Analytics-iOS and all your track calls are routed to the Analytics.shared() singleton, you can very easily forward these calls to your new Analytics-swift object.
+> Analytics-Swift supports running multiple instances of the analytics object, so it does not assume a singleton.
+However, if you’re migrating from Analytics-iOS and all your track calls are routed to the `Analytics.shared()` singleton, you can these calls to your new Analytics-swift object.

-With this simple extension, all of your existing Segment calls should work with Analytics-Swift.
+With this extension, your existing Segment calls should work with Analytics-Swift.

 ```swift
 @extension Analytics {